pozi/PoziConnectConfig/New M1 Config.md

 Ask council

+* any status codes for filtering properties?
-* example retired/concelled/historic/dummy property numbers
+* example retired/cancelled/historic/dummy property numbers
 * assign 'NCPR' to all common properties?
 * SHP or TAB?
 * folder location for Vicmap Address